| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday January 9, 2009!

 he says that ultimately consumers will decide if the country from which

+their beef or pork or chicken comes from matters or not.
 He added that he thinks that "all in all, the final rule is balanced."
 He adds that some groups will want stronger language, while others will be upset that USDA perhaps went too far in mandating what the labels must say and what packers must do in telling what country the product comes from.
 We have comments from Secretary Schafer on the final COOL Rule on our Friday Beef Buzz- click below to jump to our website for that audio report on one of the final actions coming from the Bush USDA. | |

-Sell 2008 Wheat Into Rallies- So Says Dr. Kim Anderson ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Dr. Kim
+| Sell 2008 Wheat Into Rallies- So Says Dr. Kim Anderson ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Dr. Kim

 Anderson of Oklahoma State University calls it opportunity.
 That's the